West African healthcare systems reel as Ebola toll hits 932

 Neighbouring Sierra Leone said it has implemented new restrictions at the airport and that it was asking passengers to take a temperature test.
 In the east, soldiers set up roadblocks to limit access to affected areas, MSF's Lorenzi said.

-Some major airlines, such as British Airways and Emirates, have halted flights to affected countries, while many expatriates are leaving, officials said.
+Some major airlines, such as British Airways and Emirates [EMIRA.UL], have halted flights to affected countries, while many expatriates are leaving, officials said.
 "We've seen international workers leaving the country in numbers," Liberia's Finance Minister Amara Konneh told Reuters.

 Randgold Resources, which mines gold in neighbouring Mali and Ivory Coast, advised its workers not to travel to the affected countries.

-India and Greece advised their citizens on Wednesday against non-essential travel to Guinea, Liberia, Sierra Leone and Nigeria and said they would take extra measures at entry ports.
+India and Greece advised their citizens against non-essential travel to Guinea, Liberia, Sierra Leone and Nigeria and said they would take extra measures at entry ports.

-(Additional reporting by Tom Miles in Geneva, Clair MacDougall in Monrovia, Emma Farge and Daniel Flynn in Dakar, Tim Cocks in Lagos, Felix Onuah in Abuja, and Paul Day in Madrid; Writing by Emma Farge and Daniel Flynn; Editing by Peter Millership, Will Waterman, David Stamp, Sonya Hepinstall, Toni Reinhold)
+(Additional reporting by Tom Miles in Geneva, Clair MacDougall in Monrovia, Emma Farge and Daniel Flynn in Dakar, Tim Cocks in Lagos, Felix Onuah in Abuja, Paul Day in Madrid, and Mark Felsenthal in Washington; Writing by Emma Farge and Daniel Flynn; Editing by Peter Millership, Will Waterman, David Stamp, Sonya Hepinstall, Toni Reinhold and David Gregorio)